Cardiovascular Disease Fellowship

 Clinical resources are abundantly available in both institutions.
-In addition to the latest imaging and cardiovascular technology, fellows practice real-life medical situations and procedures in a state-of-the-art simulation environment in HCMC’s Interdisciplinary Simulation and Education Center.
+In addition to the latest imaging and cardiovascular technology, fellows practice real-life medical situations and procedures in a state-of-the-art simulation environment in Hennepin Healthcare’s Interdisciplinary Simulation and Education Center.

 About Our Educational Experience